Set 11 | 501 - 550

 (N.) (त्वचा विज्ञान)

-Example: Dermatology is an important branch of medical science.
+Sentence: Dermatology is an important branch of medical science.

 The misuse or violation of something considered sacred